-- When initializing a VM (except for the monitor VM), with /CREATE-VM ..., ADMIN-PRIVI-LEGES=MAXIMUM - After initializing a VM (except for the monitor VM), with /MODIFY-VM-ATTRIBUTES ..., ADMIN-PRIVILEGES=MAXIMUM

-The command/functional scope for the VM2000 administrator can also be entered in the VM definition with /CREATE-/MODIFY-VM-DEFINITION.
-Detailed information on this is provided in section "Working with VM definitions" on page 173.
+- When initializing a VM (except for the monitor VM), with /CREATE-VM ..., ADMIN-PRIVILEGES=MAXIMUM - After initializing a VM (except for the monitor VM), with /MODIFY-VM-ATTRIBUTES ..., ADMIN-PRIVILEGES=MAXIMUM - The command/functional scope for the VM2000 administrator can also be entered in the VM definition with /CREATE-/MODIFY-VM-DEFINITION.
+Detailed information can be found in the section "Working with VM definitions" on page 200.

-The following table shows the extensions for the individual commands if ADMIN-PRIVI-LEGES=MAXIMUM is specified.
+The following table shows the extensions for the individual commands if ADMIN-PRIVILEGES=MAXIMUM is specified.